 Although the traditional upside down cake topping is granulated sugar with lots of butter, I decided to avoid the hassle of caramelizing the sugar.
 Instead I used brown sugar, less butter, a bit of orange juice and added powdered ginger for a slightly spicy finish.
 The result is tangy, and less sticky/sweet than the traditional granulated sugar topping.
 My topping uses the sugar and butter proportions from Abby Dodge’s pineapple upside down cake.
 You’ll find that others use same proportions, but I first found them in Abby’s recipe and she’s one of my baking mentors.

 For the base, I did a riff on the caramelized fig upside down cake from Broma Bakery.
-However, mine uses less vanilla, adds candied ginger and slightly increased the orange zest.
+However, mine uses less vanilla, adds crystallized (candied) ginger and slightly increased the orange zest.
 Plus I didn’t use a springform pan.

 Welcome to Progressive Eats, our virtual version of a Progressive Dinner Party.
 Each recipe in our menu this month features figs and our host this month is Coleen who blogs at The Redhead Baker.